ipdk-io/networking-recipe/setup/building-stratum-deps.md

 ### 6.1 Non-root build

-To build and install as a nonprivileged user:
+To build and install as a non-privileged user:

 ```bash
 cd setup